Get in touch with an expert at 800-880-4479

 What Is an HSA (Health Savings Account)?

-An HSA, or Health Savings Account, is a tax-advantaged savings account for people with a high-deductible health plan (HDHP).
 You can use it to pay for qualified medical expenses, including doctor visits, dental work, vision care, and even long-term care services.

 Unlike FSAs, HSAs belong to you - not your employer - and your funds roll over year after year.
 Plus, you can invest the money to grow your savings over time.